COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 / Function description:

 - `Update`: Updates the player's position based on the directional input keys pressed, and updates the player's animation sprites based on this movement.
-It also disables the players' movement when on ice.
+It also disables the player's movement when on ice.

 - `FixedUpdate`: Physically moves the player rather than just updating the movement values.